lee-orr/lee-orr/site/src/content/computing-timeline/dexterous-developer.md

     "github": "https://github.com/lee-orr/dexterous_developer"
 ---

-Dexterous Developer started out as just an experiment in hot reload, but has evolved into a much more robust hot-reload system as well as providing capabilities like cross-compilation, remote hot reload, and more.
+Dexterous Developer started out as just an experiment in hot reload, but has evolved into a much more robust hot-reload system as well as providing capabilities like cross-compilation and remote hot reload.